-When parents get divorced (or have children outside of marriage), one of the most important determinations is who gets custody.
+When parents get divorced or separated, one of the most important determinations is who gets custody.
 This is generally a very difficult process for everyone involved, especially children.
-But regardless of the emotional challenges of custody disputes, courts take a measured approach to the process.
+Courts take a measured approach regardless of the emotional challenges of custody disputes.

-Getting custody of your child requires an understanding of the various factors considered by family courts.
-What follows are some of the most frequently asked questions we get regarding child custody, joint custody, child visitation, and family law.
+Getting custody of your child requires understanding the various factors considered by family courts.
+What follows are some of the most frequently asked questions about child custody, joint custody, child visitation, and family law.

-When deciding on the custody of a child, what factors does a court look at?
+When deciding on the custody of a child, what factors does a court consider?

-In almost all situations, a court will keep one primary question in mind when deciding a custody case, namely, what is in the best interests of the child?
-To answer this question, courts generally look at a number of different factors, such as:
+In almost all situations, a court will keep one primary question in mind when deciding a child custody case: What is in the best interests of the child?
+To answer this question, courts generally look at many different factors, such as:

-- The child's age, sex and medical history, both physical and mental
+- The child's age, sex, and medical history, both physical and mental health

 - A parent's vocation and habits, including things like excessive drinking or smoking

-- The child's choice if the child is of a certain age, normally 12 years old
+- The child's choice if the child is an older child, typically 12 years or older

 - The emotional bond between child and parent